Rima Hassan: Early life and education

 Rima Hassan Mobarak was born on 28 April 1992 in the Neirab camp, near Aleppo, Syria, the youngest of six children.
 Her mother, Nabiha (1958–2021), was a teacher, while her father, Ahmad, is a former mechanic in the Syrian Air Force.
-Her paternal grandparents, Palestinians originally from the village of Al-Birwa located near Acre, were forced into exile to Syria during the Nakba in May 1948.
-Her maternal grandmother, on the other hand, came from a prominent Syrian Kurdish family, the Hananu, and married a Palestinian refugee from Salfit; because her notable status clashed with his status as a Palestinian communist refugee, she chose to forsake her heritage and settle with him in the refugee camp.
+Her paternal grandparents, Palestinians originally from the village of Al-Birwa located near Acre, resettled in Syria following the Nakba in May 1948.
+Her maternal grandmother came from a prominent Syrian Kurdish family, the Hananu, and married a Palestinian refugee from Salfit;although she came from a prestigious family, she chose to live with him in the refugee camp.

-Due to the unhappy marriage and an abusive relationship between her parents, Hassan's mother left the camp shortly after her birth and managed to immigrate to France, where she reunited with one of her sisters.
-She then spent eight years attempting to regain custody of her children and transfer them to France.
-Her mother ultimately managed to regain custody, and Hassan arrived in France around the age of nine.
+Due to an unhappy marriage, Hassan's mother left the camp shortly after her birth and moved to France, where she reunited with one of her sisters.
+She spent eight years attempting to regain custody of her children and transfer them to France.
+After her mother regained custody, Hassan arrived in France around the age of nine.
 She settled in Niort, in the Deux-Sèvres department (district), with her mother, sister and four brothers.
 She was elected to the Niort children's municipal council in 2003.
 She studied there at Ernest Pérochon Primary School.
-During this time, her mother did not work as a teacher, her original profession, but instead worked in restaurants to support her family.
-Hassan was targeted by hate speech during her schooling, including being called ethnic slurs like 'bougnoule' (wog) by her classmates.
-This led to a progressive loss of her native language, Arabic.
+During this time, her mother worked in restaurants to support the family.
+Hassan suffered from hate speech in school, including ethnic slurs like 'bougnoule' (wog) by her classmates.
+As a result, she stopped speaking Arabic.
 She obtained a scientific baccalaureate from La Venise Verte High School in 2011.

-Stateless until her adulthood, she obtained French nationality in 2010.
+Stateless until adulthood, she obtained French nationality in 2010.
 As soon as she reached the age of majority, she sought to travel to Palestine via Tel Aviv, intending to "finally discover the land of her ancestors", but she was prevented from boarding at Charles de Gaulle Airport.
 After these events, she pursued studies in law and obtained her bachelor's degree.
 For this, she spent two years at the University of Évry, then one year at the University of Montpellier, until 2014.
 She spent a year in Lebanon and completed her master's degree in 2016 at Panthéon-Sorbonne University (Paris 1).
 She focused on the legal comparison between South Africa and Israel in a master's thesis in international law on the issue of apartheid.
 According to her, obtaining her degree from Panthéon-Sorbonne was a source of great pride for her mother because the university's reputation would have been known even in the Neirab camp.